Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 As with most of the natural oils, the best time to apply Argan Oil is right before bed, allowing it time to work on your lashes as you sleep.
 That said, make sure you don’t over-apply it because you might get a strong stinging sensation.
 Also, be sure to rinse the oil out in the morning.

 As I said, Argan Oil comes from the Argan tree, which is native in the deserts of Morocco.
-The Argan nut is the fruit of this tree, and the oil is ultimately extracted from this nut (not the tree itself).
+The Argan nut is the fruit of this tree, and we extract the the oil from this nut (not the tree itself).
 This means that those who have nut allergies can have reactions to products that contain this type of oil.
 As with all oils, you’ll want to test your skin first, just to be safe.

 Also, to reduce the risk of side effects, it’s a good idea to use a very high-quality Argan Oil.
 While pure Argan Oil is hard to obtain due to the difficulty of the extraction process, you can get your hands on it if you’re willing to pay.
 As a rule of thumb, the purer an Argan Oil is, the more expensive it is.
 Of course, it’s always a good idea to buy better quality products when possible, as the benefits will be much more noticeable.